ThomasNilsBengtsson/MoveOut/README.md

 In the path config/db/moveout.js the connection the database on DigitalOcean is setup.

-The variables for in the .env file are related to the email that will be used to send emails with nodemailer.
+The variables for email in the .env file are related to the email that will be used to send emails with nodemailer.
 Go to nodemailer documentation to find more information if needed to understand how it works.

 ### Install Dependencies